molgenis/molgenis-emx2/e2e/catalogue/catalogue-test_1.md

 Data manager of a network needs to check their network information.

-# Description
+# Goal

-The data manager of the network Athlete needs to check following:
+The data manager of the network Athlete needs to check following steps.

+# Steps

 | Action | Expected result |
 | -------| ----------------|